Savannah River Site: Environmental remediation

-An Effluent Treatment Facility began operations in October 1988 to treat low-level radioactive waste water from the F and H Area Separations facilities.
+An Effluent Treatment Facility began operations in October 1988 to treat low-level radioactive waste water from the F and H Area separations facilities.
 In 1989, the SRS was included on the National Priorities List and became a superfund site, regulated by the Environmental Protection Agency (EPA).
-Two years later, the mixed waste management facility became the first site facility to be closed and certified under the provisions of RCRA.
-L Reactor and M Area settling basin were shut down.
+Two years later, the mixed waste management facility, where waste containing lead and cadmium was disposed of until 1986, became the first site facility to be closed and certified under the provisions of RCRA.
 Construction began on a Consolidated Incineration Facility in 1993.
 In 1996, DWPF introduced radioactive material into a borosilicate glass vitrification process.
-F Canyon was restarted and began stabilizing nuclear materials.
-The first high-level radioactive waste tanks were closed in 1997, and in 2000, the K-Reactor building was converted to the K Area Materials Storage Facility.
-Transuranic waste was contained and sent by truck and by rail to the DOE's Waste Isolation Pilot Plant (WIPP) Project in New Mexico, with the first shipments beginning in 2001.
-The F Canyon and FB Line facilities completed their last production run in 2002.
-M Area closure was completed in 2010, with the P and R Areas following in 2011.
+F Canyon (Note: The chemical separations plants were known as "canyons".
+Two were built, one in the F Area and one in the H Area.) was restarted and began stabilizing nuclear materials.